Timeline: the hunt for flight MH370

 — Malaysia says it is probing a possible terror link to the jet’s disappearance.
 The US sends FBI agents to assist in the investigation.

-— Malaysia raises the first of several suggestions that the plane may have veered radically off-course — with the air force chief saying it may have turned back towards Kuala Lumpur for no apparent reason.
+— Malaysia says the plane may have turned back towards Kuala Lumpur, for no apparent reason.

 MONDAY MARCH 10

-— Authorities double the search radius to 100 nautical miles (equivalent to 185 kilometres) around the point where MH370 disappeared from radar.
+— Authorities double the search radius to 100 nautical miles (equivalent to 185 kilometers) around the point where MH370 disappeared from radar.

 — China lashes out at Malaysia, saying it needs to speed up the investigation.

-— Malaysia sends ships to investigate a sighting of a possible life raft, but a Vietnamese vessel that gets there first finds only flotsam.
+— In the afternoon Malaysia sends ships to investigate a sighting of a possible life raft, but a Vietnamese vessel that gets there first finds only flotsam.

 — Chemical analysis by Malaysia disproves any link between oil slicks found at sea and the missing plane.